wavefrontHQ/docs/pages/doc/external_links_managing.md

 logging system.

 External links are general purpose: you can link through to any type of system, not just logs.

+To view and manage external links, select **Browse > External Links**.

+You must have [External Links Management permission](permissions) to manage external links.
+If you do not have permission, UI menu selections and buttons required to perform the tasks are not visible.

+## Navigating to an External Link

+1. Right-click a series.
+The series context menu displays.
+1. Select **External Links > \<linkname\>**, where \<linkname\> is the name specified when the link was created.
+Only series that match all the filters specified when the link was created display \<linkname\> in the External Links context menu.

 ## Creating an External Link